 Move to the Excel workbook you want to open and press Enter.
 The workbook opens in Excel.

-Note: To learn what the user interface looks like and how to navigate with the keyboard in Excel 2016, see Accessibility in Excel 2016 for Windows.
+Note: To learn what the user interface looks like and how to navigate with the keyboard in Excel 2016, see Learn how to navigate in Excel using accessible features.

 Technical support for customers with disabilities